JAlcocerT/JAlcocerT/content/blog/entrep-saas-re-rag.md

 | **[Authentication](https://jalcocert.github.io/JAlcocerT/docs/dev/authentication/)** | | |

-**Tl;DR**
+* Supply - DFY, finite *on demand basis*

-Supply - infinite, scalable via Serverless storage Demand - constrained, ad driven
+* Demand - constrained *targeted users via APIFY google maps scrapping + cold emails / social media reach*

 But it does not apply, as the goal of this is more closing a long chapter and making the final learnings with it.